m-thalmann/treejs/README.md

 node.getChildren();                  // Returns a array with the children of the current node node.getChildCount();                // Returns the number of children node.getIndexOfChild(node);          // Returns the position of the child; -1 is returned if not found (TreeNode)

+node.getRoot();                      // Tries to get the root node of this node

 node.setUserObject(userobject);      // Resets the userobject (object)
 node.getUserObject();                // Returns the userobject